Mindfulness

 Mindfulness: The Importance of Checking In with Your Body

-Dr. Joey Fung shares 5 mindfulness practices to help us check in with our bodies and manage grief during change and difficult times.
+Dr. Joey Fung shares 5 mindfulness practices to help us check in with our bodies to manage anxiety during times of transition and difficulty.

 Many of us have experienced tremendous changes, loss, and grief over the last few years.
 Loss of social connection.
 Loss of a sense of normalcy.
 Loss of employment.
 Loss of loved ones.